YuxuanQin/dushu/dushu.typ

 / grave: also an adjective: serious, strict, severe, eg. someone is gravely ill / curb: to control something, also a noun, eg. he curbed his temper / recite: 背诵, eg. she recited poetry to herself
+/ assimilate: absorb, incorporate 吸收、同化, eg. de Clerye was worried the tendency of some jews comrades to assimilate into the dominant American capitalist culture
 / nun: 尼姑
 / withhold: 保留、保密, eg. de Clerye's correspondence was withheld by the nuns / superstition: 迷信